CLTS FS Instructions Module 5 - Behaviors

 • Urgent or emergency medical treatment: Child’s behavior resulted in emergency medical services intervening for immediate treatment of themselves or others.
 Violent acts that result in inpatient care for the victim are covered in the Mental Health section.

-• Police/Youth Justice/Child Welfare involvement: Child’s behavior has resulted in the police/criminal justice system arriving on site.
+• Police/Youth Justice/Child Welfare involvement: Child’s behavior that has been caused by their diagnosis has resulted in the police/criminal justice or child welfare system to investigate.
 It does not matter if charges were filed.
 This is also captured as a Mental Health Service under Criminal Justice System.

 5.5 Duration of Behavior